gogins/csound-vst3-opcodes/README.md

 ### v1.1.0

+On macOS, the vst3-opcodes shared library is now built as a universal binary (including both x86-64 CPU architecture and arm64 CPU architecture).

+The handling of fractional pitches (i.e. fractional MIDI key numbers) in this project has been corrected and simplified.

+Program changes are now working, at least for the sample plugins in the VST3 SDK.

 There was a bug in that the VST3 plugin busses were not being properly activated, causing some VST3 plugins not to process audio.
 This has been fixed.

-On macOS, the vst3-opcodes shared library is now built as a universal binary (x86-64 and arm64).

-The handling of fractional pitches (i.e. fractional MIDI key numbers) in this project has been corrected and simplified.

-The handling of program changes has been corrected but, alas, still seems not to work.

 The sample VST3 plugins build by the VST3 SDK are now included in releases.